 Seize the opportunity of relocating, to radically thin out your possessions before you move.
 You don’t want to be taking useless clutter with you to your new home, so give yourself the chance and the space to create a new life, in your new residence.

 Be as ruthless as you can with your wardrobe – if you haven’t worn an item in the past year, bin it, sell it on or pass it on to a charity shop.
 The same goes for kitchen utensils and general bric-a-brac.
 If you can’t remember the last time you used it, ditch it.

 Rent before you buy

-Relocating is a serious business that is likely to take time.
+Moving to a new area, let alone relocating, is a serious business that is likely to take time.
 So, there’s no need to rush into buying a new home!

 If you buy in haste, and you might regret it, or be out of pocket.

 A rushed job might mean you are investing all your money in the wrong property, in the wrong part of town.

 Buy yourself some time, instead, by arranging a short-term let.
 Alternatively, find somewhere on a 6 month lease, or a year’s lease with a 6-month break clause.